kamalbuilds/xfi-defi-intents/README.md

 CrossFi Chain is a Layer 1 blockchain that combines the scalability of Cosmos with the smart contract capabilities of EVM.
 This unique modular architecture allows for a secure, efficient, and interoperable DeFi ecosystem.

 - **Cosmos Module**: Handles consensus, block production, and transaction creation with a focus on speed and security using Tendermint and Cosmos SDK.
 - **EVM Module**: Provides full compatibility with Ethereum, allowing for seamless deployment and interaction with smart contracts.
-Built with Ethermint and Evmos, this module ensures that CrossFi remains a robust and developer-friendly platform【26†source】.
+Built with Ethermint and Evmos, this module ensures that CrossFi remains a robust and developer-friendly platform.

 ## Permissions
 CrossFi DeFi Intents requires permissions to access necessary APIs for its functionality.
 To view the complete list of permissions, refer to the [manifest.json](https://github.com/kamalbuilds/xfi-wallet/blob/main/packages/snap/snap.manifest.json).